cleavr/cleaverdocs/content/guides/umami.md

   - read: Metadata
   - read and write: Contents, Workflows
 - Copy the secret!
-- Go to the **Settings**-Tab in your forked umami repository
+- Go to the **Settings** tab in your forked Umami repository
   - Click on "Secrets and variables" - Actions and add a new Repository secret by clicking on "New repository secret".
-Call it WORKFLOW_TOKEN and paste in the secret into the "value"-field
+Call it WORKFLOW_TOKEN and paste in the secret into the "value" field

-Head over to the **Code**-Tab in your forked umami repository.
+Head over to the **Code** tab in your forked Umami repository.

 Go into the `.github/workflows` directory and add a new file `sync-to-fork.yml` and add the following contents: